Complete Shutdown To Be Observed In IIOJK Tomorrow - UrduPoint

 Complete Shutdown To Be Observed In IIOJK Tomorrow

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Feb, 2024) Complete shutdown will be observed tomorrow (February 11) in Indian illegally occupied Jammu and Kashmir (IIOJ&K) to mark the 40th martyrdom anniversary of prominent Kashmiri leader, Muhammad Maqbool Butt.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Feb, 2024) Complete shutdown will be observed in Indian Illegally Occupied Jammu and Kashmir (IIOJK) tomorrow to mark the 40th martyrdom anniversary of prominent Kashmiri Leader, Muhammad Maqbool Butt.

-According to Kashmir Media Service, "Call for the shutdown has been given by the All Parties Hurriyat Conference, Jammu and Kashmir Liberation Front and other pro-freedom organizations."
+According to ptv news channel, call for the shutdown has been given by the All Parties Hurriyat Conference, Jammu and Kashmir liberation front and other pro-freedom organizations.

-India had hanged Muhammad Maqbool Butt in New Delhi’s Tihar Jail on February 11, 984 for his leading role in the Kashmiris’ ongoing freedom movement and buried him in the premises of the prison.
-Indian authorities had not returned the mortal remains of the martyred leader to his family for proper burial despite consistent demand by the people of the occupied territory.
+India had hanged Muhammad Maqbool Butt in New Delhi’s Tihar jail on 11th February in 1984 for his leading role in the Kashmiris’ ongoing freedom movement and buried him in the premises of the prison.

-The APHC and other Hurriyat leaders and organizations paying rich tributes to Muhammad Maqbool Butt maintained, "Martyrs are the real assets of the Kashmiris’ freedom struggle against Indian yoke, the sacrifices of Kashmiri martyrs will not be allowed to go waste and their mission will be accomplished at all costs.

 Recent Stories